 His brother’s widow Lupe (Jessica Galvez), who is pregnant, has not only lost her husband but also her future family’s breadwinner.
 But compensation for Claudio’s death is denied when the office of the homeowner (Rodrigo Mendoza) states that he was found to be drunk when he fell to his death.
-Both Lupe and Francisco know this is a lie, because Claudio never drank, but despite the fact that Francisco keeps asking his foreman (Ramiro Resendiz) about news, he never receives an answer.
+Both Lupe and Francisco know this is a lie, because Claudio was a teetotaller, but despite the fact that Francisco keeps asking his foreman (Ramiro Resendiz) about any news, he never receives an answer.

-What’s more, despite the wealth of the owner, who is building this fancy new home with countless bedrooms and bathrooms even though he’s single and without kids, it’s clear that there’s disdain for the hard work of the workers.
-They are frequently paid late, and one of Francisco’s colleagues, Shorty (Jonathan Sanchez), is withheld pay several times for a mirror that he broke, though the cost of the mirror is much less than what he’s being withheld.
+What’s more, despite the wealth of the owner, who is building this fancy new home with countless bedrooms and bathrooms even though he’s single and without kids, it’s clear that there’s disdain for the hard work of the people on his building site.
+They are frequently paid late, and one of Francisco’s colleagues, Shorty (Jonathan Sanchez), is withheld pay several times for a mirror that he broke, though the cost of the mirror is much less than what’s being withheld.

 Zonana, who also wrote the screenplay, shows how the rich are exploiting the working classes in this particular microcosm, which is largely familiar stuff.
 The production design by Ivonne Fuentes (Buy Me a Gun) contrasts the cramped, tiny and dark homes of people like Lupe and Francisco with the spacious white and bright new digs of the owner.
 Francisco doesn’t even have a proper roof for himself and when the torrential rains come at night, he’s frequently flooded out of his excuse for a home.

 (Spoilers in the following two paragraphs.)
 Around the halfway mark, there’s an ambiguous cut from Francisco entering the owner’s temporary building to the construction site the next day.
-The foreman tells them the site is closed and locked and the owner has hung himself.
-Since he doesn’t have any family, Francisco decides to move on permanently (he was already occasionally sleeping and showering there in secret during construction).
+The foreman tells the workers the site is closed and locked and the owner has hanged himself.
+Since the dead man doesn’t have any direct relatives, Francisco decides to move in permanently (he was already occasionally sleeping and showering there in secret during construction).
 This is the first small step toward the film’s biggest idea, which is that Francisco decides to invite other colleagues and their families to come and live in the home as well, with each clan getting a spacious bedroom and a bathroom.